EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-long-term-certifice-qes-creation.md

 The architecture covered in this specification follows the process of remotely signing a document using long-term certificates, handled by a Remote QES (or AES) Service, as detailed in D4.8.

 The architecture will be broken down in 4 main phases:
+1. Phase 1: Signing Service User Registration
-1. Phase 1: Service Provider Access & User Authentication
+2. Phase 2: Service Provider Access & User Authentication
-2. Phase 2: Certificate Listing and Selection
+3. Phase 3: Certificate Listing and Selection
-3. Phase 3: Signature Confirmation & Private Key Unlocking (Credential Authorization)
+4. Phase 4: Signature Confirmation & Private Key Unlocking (Credential Authorization)
-4. Phase 4: Signature Creation
+5. Phase 5: Signature Creation
-5. Phase 5: Signed Document Formation and Retrieval
+6. Phase 6: Signed Document Formation and Retrieval

 **Remote QES services shall adhere to the [CSC (Cloud Signature Consortium)](https://cloudsignatureconsortium.org/wp-content/uploads/2023/04/csc-api-v2.0.0.2.pdf) specifications that are also the basis for the JSON part of the ETSI TS 119 432 standard on protocols for remote digital signature creation.**